javiorfo/go-microservice-lib/README.md

 - Custom responses and errors
 - Security with Keycloak or simple JWT token
 - Tracing with OpenTelemetry
+- Client Http to transport trace and context

 ## Installation
 ```bash